evoWeb/store_finder/Documentation/Templating/Index.rst

 compare with binary and if the part is check in the plugin.
 As the f:if viewhelper is not able to do so, a special viewhelper is needed for that.

-Basicly what this means is, that the setting value, in this case showBeforeSearch, is formated with a logical and for comparison like in the example below.
+Basically what this means is, that the setting value, in this case showBeforeSearch, is formatted with a logical and for comparison like in the example below.
 Here we check if the list should be rendered because in the plugin the binary value 4 stands for list.